-In this module we learned that in the event of a major incident at a fuel storage facility, you will be better positioned to respond if you have done your homework in advance.
+In the event of a major incident at a fuel storage facility, you will be better positioned to respond if you have done your homework in advance.
 You should have an incident plan in place and be in the habit of maintaining good relationships with the agencies that can offer support in your time of crisis.
 Drills and walk-throughs are essential parts of planning for major incidents and should be conducted on a regular basis.

 A final note: Sometimes all you can safely do is contain the incident and let the fire run its course.
 Knowing when to let this happen is an important component of safety.
-Knowing the limitations of your resources and personnel, protecting the safety and wellbeing of your community all play a role in your emergency response decisions.
+Knowing the limitations of your resources and personnel, protecting the safety and well-being of your community all play a role in your emergency response decisions.